phantom-software-AZ/v3d-core/CONTRIBUTING.md

 * Bug fixes
 * Documentation fixes

-For new feature additions (e.g., new graphs and calculators), please open an issue first to discuss the feature.
+For new feature additions, please open an issue first to discuss the feature.

 ## Submit your own code